algolia/public-custom-zendesk-search/README.md

 <div align="center">
     <h1><strong>Algolia's Help Center Search</strong></h1>

 [![Version](https://img.shields.io/npm/v/@algolia/algolia-custom-helpcenter-search.svg?style=flat-square)](https://www.npmjs.com/package/@algolia/autocomplete-js)
 </div>

 # NOTE FOR PUBLIC RELEASE

 This is a public copy of the custom zendesk search for Algolia.
-Please note that as of this now, it includes use Algolia Answers, which is a beta release you may not have access to.
-You can edit the code to call the search endpoint instead.
-This public fork is not **currently** a supported integration.
+It previously used Algolia answers, but now uses the search endpoint instead-- some naming conventions use "answers" however.

+**This public fork is not currently a supported integration**.
+We will not be providing support for implementation of this public repository.

 ## What is this